How do construction companies manage labor burden?

 • The economy and inflation – The current state of the economy and inflation can also impact the cost of labor.

-By taking all of these factors into consideration, you can get a better understanding of the true cost of labor, which you can then act on accordingly.
+By considering all of these factors, you can better understand the true cost of labor and then act accordingly.

-Construction companies should review their construction labor burden assessments on a regular basis.
-This will help them ensure they’re paying the correct amount in overhead costs and that they’re turning a profit.
-Generally, it’s advisable to review labor burden assessments at least once per year.
+Construction companies should review their construction labor burden assessments regularly.
+This will help them ensure they’re paying the correct overhead costs and making a profit.
+Generally, reviewing labor burden assessments at least once per year is advisable.

 Manage labor more effectively with Bridgit Bench